mongodben/rst-parser/parser/rst_in/paths.%2Fgroups%2F%7BgroupId%7D%2Fapps%2F%7BappId%7D%2Fusers%2Fverify_token.post.requestBody.description.rst

-The user's :ref:`client access token <get-client-api-access-token>`.
-This is distinct from the :ref:`API access token <realm-api-authentication>` you need to authenticate to the admin API.
+The user's `client access token <get-client-api-access-token>`.
+This is distinct from the :ref:`API access token </realm/reference/authenticate-http-client-requests#std-label-get-client-api-access-token>`_ you need to authenticate to the admin API.